BranchingBad/google-free-tier/README.md

 The containerized applications (Cloud Run, GKE) use Firestore to persist data.

+**Important:** Choose **Native Mode**, not Datastore Mode.
+This decision is permanent for the project.

 ```bash
 gcloud firestore databases create --location=nam5 --type=firestore-native
 ```

+**Why Native Mode?**
+-   Required for real-time listeners used in modern web applications.
+-   Offers a more feature-rich and flexible data model compared to Datastore mode.
+-   The choice between Native and Datastore mode **cannot be changed** after it is made.

 **Note:** `nam5` is the multi-region for North America.
 Choose a location that is close to your users.
 You can only have one Firestore database per project.